 Gut health is at the forefront of everyone’s mind right now… and very rightly so.
 The health of your gut can have a significant impact on your wellbeing, benefiting cardiovascular health and your immunity levels.

-To put it simply, our gut contains trillions of microbes which help with digestion, the creation of some nutrients, and the release of particular substances, called metabolites.
-These metabolites have been seen to influence the risk for some chronic diseases, one of which being heart disease.
+To put it simply, our gut contains trillions of microbes that help with digestion, the creation of some nutrients, and the release of particular substances, called metabolites.
+These metabolites have been seen to influence the risk for some chronic diseases, one of which is heart disease.
 Cardiovascular disease is one of Australia’s largest growing health problems, affecting 4.2 million people, and to put that into perspective for you, that’s one in six Australians.

 1. Pre and Probiotics